FlowFuse/website/src/blog/2024/07/deploying-flowfuse-with-docker.md

 ### Securing Communication with SSL

 Securing communication with [SSL (Secure Sockets Layer)](https://www.youtube.com/watch?v=SJJmoDZ3il8) is crucial for protecting data transmitted between your users and the server.
 Adding SSL requires obtaining a certificate from a trusted certificate authority (CA) and configuring your server to use this certificate.
-Configuring SSL manually can be a headache, so we have provided a setup that you just need to enable.
+Configuring SSL manually can be a headache, so we have provided a setup you need to enable.

 1. Open the Docker Compose file in your editor: